h2r/burlap_rosbridge/README.md

 	DomainEnvironmentWrapper envDomainWrapper = new DomainEnvironmentWrapper(domain, env);
 	final Domain envDomain = envDomainWrapper.generateDomain();

-	//create a random policy for control that connects to the environment wrapped domai Policy randPolicy = new Policy.RandomPolicy(envDomain);
+	//create a random policy for control that connects to the environment wrapped domain Policy randPolicy = new Policy.RandomPolicy(envDomain);

 	//begin behavior for 100 steps (200 seconds)